huhailinguist/ccg2mono/README.md

 For example:

-input sentence: No man who likes every dog sleeps.
+- input sentence: No man who likes every dog sleeps.

-output: No&uarr; man &darr; who &darr; likes &darr; every &darr; dog &uarr; sleeps &darr; . &uarr;
+- output: No&uarr; man&darr; who&darr; likes&darr; every&darr; dog&uarr; sleeps&darr; .&uarr;

 ## How to run
 You need several things to run our program.